Start My Answer

 Despite the stress of being named in a lawsuit, working on this strategy is key.
 Finding out everything you can about Palisades Collection LLC is top priority.

-Who is Palisades Collection LLC
+What is Palisades Collection LLC?

 A debt buyer purchases charged off debt.
 Often, the debt they buy is older in addition to being charged off.
 So as they are in the midst of their collection process, consumers should understand that when they receive verbal or written communication from Palisades or in some cases their parent corporation, Asta Funding, those names aren't ringing any bells with the consumers who allegedly owe the balances.

-So, because they purchased an account that was charged off, the chance is very good that the consumer hasn't been contacted in some time.
+Because Palisades Collection LLC purchased an account that was charged off, the chance is very good that the consumer hasn't been contacted in some time.
 So, when collection representatives begin communications, consumers can be confused and assume they got the wrong party and begin to ignore the issue.

-What Should you Do if Palisades Collection LLC Sues?
+What should you do if Palisades Collection LLC sues?

 Keep in mind that being served a summons is not an enviable position to be in for anyone.
 It is imperative to not stick your head in the sand.
 Remember, it is your right to take action against the Complaint.
 This is the formal name for the lawsuit.
 Palisades Collection is making allegations about you, the debt that they allege is owed, dates and times that they allege that they attempted to collect the debt among these allegations.